Pavlo-Olshansky/CRM-website/README.md

 # CRM-website

-> Website for registrate companies/organizations/etc deployed on free hosting [here](https://my-grand-site-countinue.herokuapp.com/).
+> Website for registrate companies/organizations/etc deployed [here](https://my-grand-site-countinue.herokuapp.com).

+* Developed fixtures
+  * Login / Registration
+  * CRUD operations with company creation
+  * CRUD operations with contacts to each company
+  * CRUD operations with meetings to each company
+  * Comment model

 ## Getting Started